LenuLogic/LenuLogic/README.md

 </h1>
 </div>

 I'm a Class of 2025 full-stack development student at SASKY, Huittinen, transitioning from teaching Finnish language and literature to IT.
-My niche is yet to be found, as I tend to take an interest in everything. :blush:
+My interests are wide-ranging, and mastering any new skill equals happiness to me. :blush:

-- 🔭 I’m currently working on my final frontend project for my full-stack studies at SASKY.
-It is a collaborative student project to create a browser-based digital signage system.
-It is intended for real-life use once it is finished.
+- 🔭 I’m currently looking into Scrum and Kanban, because I want to know more about how an agile development process works.
-- 🌱 Next I will take part in a four-month CMS course which will complete my studies.
+- 🌱 Next I will take part in a three-month CMS course which will complete my studies.
 - ⚡ Fun fact: My first coding experiment was in 2004 with Pine from which I switched to studying natural languages for years.
 I found my way back to programming in 2022.
-I realized I enjoyed the IT side of my job too much.
+I realized I enjoyed the IT side of my job a bit too much to stick with teaching.

-- :green_heart: I'm looking for an internship or an entry level job in frontend and/or backend development.
+- :green_heart: I'm looking for an internship or an entry level job in frontend and/or backend development or project management.

 ## Tech Stack
 [![My Skills](https://skillicons.dev/icons?i=js,react,html,css,sass,php,postgresql)](https://skillicons.dev)